 Brand consistency and compliance: A DAM platform makes it easier to maintain brand consistency and enforce brand guidelines.
 Automated lifecycle management and version control features ensure that teams deploy the most current versions of your assets.
 In addition to brand guidelines, a robust DAM platform will enable regulatory and legal content compliance for all your assets.

-Asset optimization: Dynamic file sharing allows teams to get more mileage out of each asset by preventing time-consuming, redundant asset creation.
+Asset transparency: Dynamic file sharing allows teams to get more mileage out of each asset by preventing time-consuming, redundant asset creation.
 By enabling teams and creators to safely and simultaneously access and manipulate assets, they can maintain brand integrity.
 This drives rich media experiences across channels for optimal value creation.

 Here are some of the critical functions of DAM software: